 First, remember what I said at the start of this post:

 You can’t go wrong choosing Thailand OR Bali.
 Both are incredible and you will have a great trip either way!

 But if you still can’t narrow it down, here’s a few questions that I’d ask to decide on Thailand vs Bali:

 Since Bali and Thailand have different rainy seasons and high season, this is an easy way to choose between the two.

-For example, if you are traveling in July, Bali is going to be more pleasant weather-wise, although you’ll have to contend with high season prices.
+For example, if you are traveling in July, Bali is going to be more pleasant weather-wise (though see here for a good list of what to pack for Bali), although you’ll have to contend with high season prices.

 This is a simple one but don’t overlook it!
 If you’re coming from Australia, for example, Bali is going to be a bit closer and perhaps a bit cheaper.
 But Thailand’s Bangkok airport is one of the largest in the world and often you can find great deals there as well.

 #3 Do You Want to Explore A Lot or Minimize Travel?

 As I mentioned above, size is one of the chief differences between Thailand and Bali.

 So if you have the time and the desire to explore a lot of different destinations, you’ll find more variety in enormous Thailand.
 But if you’re on a limited schedule, or just don’t want to move around that much, Bali may be better in your circumstance.